TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/FileNames/Index.rst

 File names
 ^^^^^^^^^^

-TYPO3 requires all PHP class file names to start with :code:`class.` prefix followed by a namespace prefix, underscore character, class name, underscore character and extension.
-For information on namespaces and namespace prefix, see the next section of this document.
-Extension for PHP files is always :code:`php`.

-Non-class files must not start with the :code:`class.` prefix.
+The file name describes the functionality included in the file.
+It consists of several words, written in UpperCamelCase.
+For example in the :code:`frontend` system extension there is the file :code:`ContentObject/ContentObjectRenderer.php`.

 It is recommended to use only PHP classes and avoid non-class files.

-Classes that contain PHP interfaces must have interface.prefix.
+Files that contain PHP interfaces must have the file name end on "Interface", e,g, :code:`FileListEditIconHookInterface.php`.

+For information on namespaces, see the next section of this document.

 One file can contain only one class or interface.

+Extension for PHP files is always :code:`php`.

 Unit test files